Battle of Ibera: Primary sources

 The main source for almost every aspect of the Punic Wars is the historian Polybius (c.
-200 – c.
-118 BC), a Greek sent to Rome in 167 BC as a hostage.
+200), a Greek sent to Rome in 167 BC as a hostage.
 His works include a now-lost manual on military tactics, but he is now known for The Histories, written sometime after 146 BC.
 The modern consensus is to accept Polybius's accounts largely at face value, and the details of the war in modern sources are largely based on interpretations of Polybius.

 Polybius's account of the Battle of Ibera has not survived, and his record of the preceding campaigns in Iberia is very fragmentary.
 Livy, who relied heavily on Polybius, is the other major source for this battle and the events preceding it.
-The classicist Adrian Goldsworthy considers Livy's “reliability is often suspect”, especially with regard to his descriptions of battles, and he is generally considered untrustworthy by modern historians.
+The classicist Adrian Goldsworthy considers Livy's "reliability is often suspect", especially with regard to his descriptions of battles, and he is generally considered untrustworthy by modern historians.
 Other sources include coins, inscriptions, and archaeological evidence.